jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 The following values are commonly used throughout the database.

-__NA__ - Not available - The information is not available either because the author does not have it or because the information is not recognized as “priority” (see below)
+__NA__ - Not available - The information is not available either because the author does not have it or because the information is not recognized as “priority” (see below) for the digitalisation.

-__AFI__ - Asked for it - The information is not yet in the database, but the COMPADRino has already contacted the author requesting it (i.e. the author has not yet replied)
+__AFI__ - Asked for it - The information is not yet in the database, but the COMPADRino has already contacted the author requesting it (i.e. the author has not yet replied).

-__NDY__ - Not digitized yet - The information has not yet been digitized.
-This is likely to occur when some priority information has been digitized for a given species, and the COMPADRino has moved onto another species without contacting an author for the missing information
+__NDY__ - Not digitised yet - The information has not yet been digitised.
+This is likely to occur when some priority information has been digitised for a given species, and the COMPADRino has moved onto another species without contacting an author for the missing information.

 __NC__ - Not calculated - Information was not calculated because its calculation is not sensible.
 For instance, latitudes and longitudes of various populations of the same species are not averaged and assigned to the grand-mean population matrix of the species.
 Same for ranges, where author provides a range of latitudes and longitudes for a given population.
 Ranges are noted into the observation column

-__LAB__ - Laboratory - The author collected demographic data for the studied species in a laboratory or under greenhouse conditions – controlled, usually indoor, conditions that mean the study species is not affected by the environment conditions typical of the actual geographic location of the study
+__LAB__ - Laboratory - The author collected demographic data for the studied species in a laboratory or under greenhouse conditions – controlled, usually indoor, conditions that mean the study species is not affected by the environment conditions typical of the actual geographic location of the study.

-__FRANK__ - Frankenstein matrix - The author used demographic data from at least two other papers and calculated a *new* matrix out of that data.
-In those cases we typically have different study sites and years of study.
+__FRANK__ - Frankenstein matrix - The author used demographic data from at least two other papers and calculated a *new* matrix population model out of tose data.
+In those cases, we typically have different study sites and years of study.
 For these data we do not calculate averages or ranges but instead enter __FRANK__.

 ************************************************

 #Priority variables

-The following is a list of variables that the COMPADRino team digitizes to the best of its effort, contacting the author when the information is not available in the manuscript when necessary.
+The following is a list of variables that the COMPADRino team digitises to the best of its effort, contacting the author when the information is not available in the manuscript when necessary.

 * SpeciesAuthor
-* Author
+* Authors
 * Email
 * Journal
-* Year
+* YearPublication
 * DOI/ISBN
 * Ecoregion
 * GrowthFormRaunkiaer (only for COMPADRE)